uber/cadence/docs/04_glossary.md

 Worker services are developed, deployed, and operated by Cadence customers.

 ### Workflow
-A program that orchestrates activities.
+A durable function that orchestrates activities.
 A *Workflow* has full control over which activities are executed, and in which order.
 A *Workflow* must not affect the external world directly, only through activities.
 What makes workflow code a *Workflow* is that its state is preserved by Cadence.
 Therefore any failure